 But Buddy Guy knows music belongs to everyone, and rarely is all original.
 Buddy learned from his elder musicians too.
 And so it goes on and on.
 Buddy Guy is from Louisiana, but moved to Chicago from the South to look for better opportunities.
 He became known as a total wild man as a performer.
 He's still pretty wild today when he performs, and he's still out there touring.

 When Hendrix hit the scene, people thought Jimi was the most original and wild thing they'd ever seen.
 He was original, he was wild, but he was really just doing an update on a lot of what Buddy had already done.
 When Buddy moved to Chicago and started playing the Blues in the clubs he had had a Gibson Les Paul.
 Someone stole it from him, and he replaced it with a Stratocaster.
 Buddy says he got a Strat because he'd seen Guitar Slim playing one, and he liked how if you dropped it, it stayed in tune.

 Guitarists as long lived and with so much varied material as Buddy has often have lots of guitars.
 Buddy certainly does, but more often than not, he's playing one of his Fender Strats.
 The music of buddy Guy is loud, brash, abrasive, aggressive, and did I mention loud?
 Buddy wings it constantly.
 Sometimes you crash and wreck a little, sometimes something supremely beautiful happens.
 Buddy Guy doesn't believe in rules or formats.
 His playing is impulsive, emotional, and powerful.
 He often had help, and in the name of Junior Wells, his collaborator in chief.

-Yngwie Malmsteen with one of his Fender Strats.
+Yngwie Malmsteen with some of his Fender Strats

 Far Beyond The Sun - Yngwie Malmsteen